Chapter Program Policies

 - Chapter members and attendees at chapter functions shall meet all financial obligations of participation in various chapter activities and functions in a timely fashion and according to any terms listed on chapter invoices.

 - Violations of this code may be grounds for the chapter Board of Directors to designate a chapter member as “not in good standing,” and to be afforded the loss of rights and privileges that accompany such designation.
 Under the chapter by-laws, the chapter Board of Directors has the power to suspend members for nonpayment of dues, fees, assessments and other financial obligations to the Chapter or to CAI and further has the power to censure, to suspend, to expel and to terminate members in accordance with CAI’s Bylaws.

-- Complaints regarding alleged violations of this code of conduct may be made only by a member of the Pennsylvania & Delaware Valley Chapter of CAI.
+- Complaints regarding alleged violations of this code of conduct may be made only by a member of the Keystone Chapter of CAI.
 Notices of alleged violations must be in writing, signed by the member making the complaint and submitted to the president of the chapter in care of the chapter office.
 The president shall report the violation to the executive committee, which shall have sole authority to investigate the complaint and administer due process within a reasonable period of time.
 The executive committee will report its findings and a recommendation for action on the complaint to the chapter board of directors.
 The chapter board of directors will accept or reject the recommendation of the executive committee and the chapter president shall notify the parties involved as to the actions taken by the chapter board.